TensAIR: Real-Time Training of Neural Networks from Data-streams

 \subsection{Model Convergence}

-Since TensAIR operates on data streams and is both asynchronous and fully decentralized (i.e., it has no centralized parameter server), it exhibits characteristics which current SGD proofs of convergence \cite{zhang2020taming,sun2017asynchronous,jiang2017heterogeneity} do not cover.
+Since TensAIR operates on data streams and is both asynchronous and fully decentralized (i.e., it has no centralized parameter server), it exhibits characteristics that most SGD proofs of convergence \cite{zhang2020taming,sun2017asynchronous,jiang2017heterogeneity} do not cover.
 Therefore, we next discuss under which circumstances TensAIR is guaranteed to converge.

 First, we consider that training is performed between significant concept drifts.
-Therefore, we assume that the mini-batches between two subsequent concept drifts do not change.
+Therefore, we assume that the data distribution between two subsequent concept drifts does not change.
 Thus, if a concept drift occurs during the training, the model will not converge until the concept drift ends.
 By considering this, the data stream between two concept drifts will behave like a fixed data set.
 In this case, if given enough training examples, as seen in \cite{Goodfellow-et-al-2016}, each of the local model instances will eventually converge.